freedomofpress/securedrop/docs/user_manual.md

 See our guide on setting up [Tails for the Admin and Journalist Workstation](https://github.com/freedomofpress/securedrop/tree/develop/tails_files) before continuing.
 We recommend that you create bookmarks for the Source and Document Interfaces.

-If you click on the SecureDrop `Document Interface` link, you should be automatically logged-in.
+After clicking on the SecureDrop `Document Interface` link, you can log in with your username, password, and two-factor authentication token.
 Now go down to the first screenshot below.

 If any sources have uploaded documents or sent you message, they will be listed on the homepage by a codename. **Note: The codename the journalists see is different than the codename that sources see.**